COURIER: Contrastive User Intention Reconstruction for Large-Scale Visual Recommendation: Contrastive user intention reconstruction

 In the contrastive loss introduced in \refsec{sec:contrastive}, the negative and positive samples are from the same query.
 Since all the PV items that are pushed to the users are already ranked by our online recommender systems, they may be visually and conceptually similar and are relatively hard to distinguish by contrastive loss.
 Although the batch training method introduces many easier negatives, the hard negatives still dominate the contrastive loss at the beginning of training, which makes the model hard to train.

 Thus, we propose another contrastive loss on the user click history, which does not have hard PV negatives.
-Specifically, suppose the user's click history is denoted by corresponding embeddings $Emb_{click}^{0}, ..., Emb_{click}^{l_{click}-1}$ We treat the first item as the next item to be clicked, and the rest items are treated as click history.
+Specifically, suppose the user's click history is denoted by corresponding embeddings $E_{click}^{0}, ..., E_{click}^{l_{click}-1}$ We treat the last item as the next item to be clicked (since the items are sorted by their click timestamp), and the rest items are treated as click history.
 The user click sequence loss is calculated as follows:

 The $\mathcal{L}_{contrast}$ function is the same as in \refsec{sec:contrastive}.
 Here the label $y=\mathbf{1}$ because all the samples in history click sequences are positive.
 The user sequence loss provides an easier objective at the start of the training, which helps the model to learn with a curriculum style.
 It also introduces more signals to train the model, which improves data efficiency.
 The overall loss of \name{} is: